Trump threatened Portland with troops to quell protests. The mayor says it's not needed

 They nevertheless have drawn the attention of President Donald Trump, who often sparred with the city's mayor back then.

-Last week, Trump described living in Portland as “like living in hell” and said he was considering sending in federal troops, as he has recently threatened to do to combat crime in other cities, including Chicago and Baltimore.
+Last week, Trump described living in Portland as “like living in hell” and said he was considering sending in federal troops, as he has recently threatened to do to combat crime in other cities, including Chicago, Baltimore and Memphis.
 He deployed the National Guard to Los Angeles over the summer and as part of his law enforcement takeover in Washington, D.C.

 Most violent crime around the country has actually declined in recent years, including in Portland, where a recent report from the Major Cities Chiefs Association found that homicides from January through June decreased by 51% this year compared to the same period in 2024.